INTRODUCTION TO WESTLAKE

 Westlake’s biggest musical claim to fame is the Jimmy Webb composition “MacArthur Park,” written by the great Jimmy Webb and made an unlikely hit, I’m told, but Richard Harris, star of This Sporting Life.

 I was long curious about the location of the fabled Youth Break Center (aka Radiotron), a seminal hip-hop venue featured in the films Breakin’ and Breakin 2: Electric Boogaloo (both 1984).
-This search led my to Form Follows Function, who made a short, excellent film about it and revealed that it was demolished and replaced with the Park View Center strip mall.
+This search led me to Form Follows Function, which made a short, excellent film about it and revealed that it was demolished and replaced with the Park View Center strip mall.

 Live music lives on in Westlake though.
 There’s the aforementioned Levitt Pavilion MacArthur Park, A Club Called Rhonda, Club Soho, and 333 Live.
 The Mideast Side being the home of Los Angeles’s indie rock and pop scene, the neighborhood is also home to the Bootleg Theater, where I first saw Veronica Falls, one of many places I’ve seen SISU, and I can’t remember who else although I’ve been there a few times.